CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

     ![PDC View 3](./media/setting-up-the-application/pdc-view-3.webp)

 - **PDC Way of Getting Settings** – a settings template (check the section below for more information) can be assigned to an employee or an installation of CompuTec PDC.
-Here you can decide whether a settings template is taken from an installation or employee settings first.
+Here, you can decide whether a settings template is taken from an installation or employee settings first.
 - **Task List** – with this option, it is possible to customize columns by adding Task By Resource using a database query (created in SAP Business One Query Generator).
-- **Step-by-Step Issue From Production** – checking this option determines whether putting in data for an issue from production (Item, Batch, localization, Quantity) is performed step-by-step (one form for one type of data, accepting data in one form leads to the next one) or in just one dialogue box.
+- **Step-by-Step Issue From Production** – enabling this option determines whether data entry for an issue from production (including Item, Batch, Localization, and Quantity) is done step-by-step, with one form for each type of data (progressing from one form to the next), or all in a single dialog box.
-- **Get Date and Time for Operations from Database Server** – defines whether the date and time are taken from a database server or a terminal on which CompuTec PDC is installed.
-The purpose of the function: in many cases, SAP Business One is installed on one server and CompuTec PDC on another machine, e.g., a mobile device or industrial PC.
+- **Get Date and Time for Operations from Database Server** – defines whether the date and time are taken from a database server or a terminal, on which CompuTec PDC is installed.
+The purpose of the function is that in many cases, SAP Business One is installed on one server and CompuTec PDC on another machine, e.g., a mobile device or industrial PC.
 Date and time can be set up differently on two machines, causing inconsistencies in Time Bookings recorded through CompuTec PDC.
 - **Attachments from** – determines attachments from which related documents are available by choosing the Attachments option on a Task panel.
 - **Receipt mode**: